-CAT is available at 50 percent of your APH yield and 55 percent of the established price election.
+CAT is available at 50 percent of your APH yield and 55 percent of the projected price.
 The total cost for CAT coverage is an administrative fee of \$300 per crop per county.
 Available for Yield Protection Plan only.

 Price Elections